BloomTech-Labs/human-rights-first-ds-c/README.md

 # Content Licenses

-🚫For all content - images, icons, etc, use this table to document permission of use.
-Remove the two placeholders and add you content to this table

 | Image Filename | Source / Creator | License                                                                      |
 | -------------- | ---------------- | ---------------------------------------------------------------------------- |
 | name1.svg      | Griffin Wilson   | [MIT](https://github.com/SamHerbert/SVG-Loaders)                             |

 # Testing

-🚫Document what you used for testing and why

 We tested the classifier on sets of 100-1000 incidents at a time, our aim was in precision as to minimize false incidents included.